Great Scot! How HR has changed since the 80s

 If, like me, you re-watched Back To The Future over the festive period, you may have been struck by just how dated it all looks and yet, somehow, still futuristic.
 While the 80s doesn’t seem like a long time ago, a lot has changed in the world and HR, in particular, has seen some huge leaps – both in practices and the place it has in a company.
 So, we thought it’d be worth a little trip in the DeLorean to see what’s changed over the past few decades and where HR is headed for the future...

 Going 88 miles an hour

 The world of HR in the 80s was hugely different to the way it functions today.
 Part of the reason behind this change is down to the responsibility employers now have to their staff.
 Until recently, staff were expected to just get on with their job without the level of support that is the norm today.
-But as times have changed, HR has grown within the business and has become a safe space for people to raise their concerns and talk about issues affecting them and their work.
+As times have changed, however, HR has grown within the business and has become a safe space for people to raise their concerns and talk about issues affecting them and their work.

 Also, let’s not forget that many businesses in the 1980s were oblivious to the issues affecting their workforce.
 Mental health and mindfulness were barely on the fringes of understanding, with most companies unaware of just how important these things were to the effectiveness of their team.
 As these areas have become more widely recognised, the role of HR has increased in the business.

 Most importantly, HR has also stopped being a place where staff just go to complain about a manager or business practice.
 Instead, it has turned into a team for anything related to the employee experience.
 Sure, it still does the traditional jobs – on boarding, exits and employee concerns – but it now also manages a wide range of services that benefit staff in a range of ways.